-The Mayo Clinic(1) website lists several serious health problems that can result from exposure to aspergillus mold, including:
+The Mayo Clinic website lists several serious health problems that can result from exposure to aspergillus mold, including:

-If it is determined that you’re experiencing symptoms caused by exposure to aspergillus, your doctor may prescribe oral steroids to help your breathing and to prevent or lessen the severity of asthma attacks.
+If it is determined that you’re experiencing symptoms caused by exposure to aspergillus, your doctor may prescribe oral steroids to help your breathing and to prevent or reduce the severity of your asthma attacks.
 Your doctor may also prescribe antifungal medications like amphotericin B or voriconazole to fight infection in your lungs, but you’ll need to be carefully monitored by your doctor while taking these drugs because they can cause kidney and liver damage in some people.

 If you’ve got aspergillus mold or some other type of mold growing in your home, we recommend calling in a mold removal professional for a free consultation.
-The Environmental Protection Agency recommends hiring a professional to do the mold removal for you if you have mold covering an area greater than ten square feet, if you have mold in your household heating and ventilation system, or if you have health problems that might be made worse by exposure to mold.
+The U.S. Environmental Protection Agency (EPA) recommends hiring a professional to do the mold removal for you if you have mold covering an area greater than ten square feet, if you have mold in your household heating and ventilation system, or if you have health problems that might be made worse by exposure to mold.

 Mayo Clinic: Aspergillosis

 Free Home Inspection By A Mold Removal Specialist

 Search This Website

 Oct 08, 21 04:05 PM